Akuli/python-tutorial/basics/loops.md

 >>>
 ```

-But there's `len()` and an index variable we need to increment and a
+But we have `len()` and an index variable we need to increment and a
 while loop and many other things to worry about.
 That's a lot of work
 just for printing each item.